DMVis/DMVis/documentation/utils/Performance.md

 - `function`: The function that you want to benchmark.
 Please provide the name only, so without the `()`.
 - `args`: Any arguments you would normally pass to the function are added as parameters.

-> Note: Functions from within a class that refer to `this` will not work with this function.
+> Note: Functions within a class that refer to `this` will not work with this function.

 ## Returns